ONSdigital/software-engineer-community/standards/github.md

 ### Overall Responsibility

-The Head of Technology Development assumes responsibility for the policies on using GitHub at ONS.
+The Head of Software Engineering Practices assumes responsibility for the policies on using GitHub at ONS.

-Ultimately the Head of Technology has the final say on how teams with Digital Services & Technology (DST) at ONS utilise GitHub but will take advice from the **Technical Lead**s _Community of practice_.
+Ultimately the Head of Software Engineering Practices has the final say on how teams with Digital Services & Technology (DST) at ONS utilise GitHub but will take advice from the **Technical Lead**s _Community of practice_.
 The caveat is Digital Publishing as they don't fall under the DST umbrella and therefore could not be mandated to work in a particular way.
 As such DP will have input into and will aim to comply to these standards but they cannot be mandated by DST.

 ### Operational Responsibility